Call for Research Posters

 Call for Proposals: Research Posters and Presentations

-Submission deadline is September 15, 2024 @ 11:59 PM EDT
+Submission deadline is September 15, 2025 @ 11:59 PM EDT

 We welcome submissions of unpublished research in music education, reviews of literature, action research, and works in progress from FMEA members and out-of-Florida researchers.
 Topics related to music teaching and learning will be considered.
-Submissions for this conference may also have been accepted for publication, but should not have appeared in print before the conference.
+Submissions for this conference may have been accepted for publication but should not have appeared in print before the conference.
 Reports presented at other conferences are eligible if the audience was substantially different.
 A statement specifying the particulars of any prior presentations must be included with the submission.

 Submissions for posters should include:

-(2) Identifying information to be submitted separately includes: name of author(s), status (faculty, graduate student, undergraduate student), institutional affiliation, and an email address.
+- Identifying information to be submitted separately includes: name of author(s), status (faculty, graduate student, undergraduate student), institutional affiliation, and an email address.